 You will need to pay $25 for the new plates, and a fee of $3.75 to issue a new registration, plus another $20 if you want your new plates to have your old plate number.

 What to do with your old plates

 Do not return your old plates to DMV.
 Destroy your old plates so that they cannot be reused.
 If your plates are not destroyed and someone else uses them, you could be held responsible for any traffic tickets written against the plates and for any fines resulting from the tickets.
-When disposing of the old plates, please follow the recycling guidelines for the area where you live.
-We recommend that you use a permanent ink marker to cross out the plate number or otherwise deface the plates.
-For your own protection, separate the plates and put them in the recycle bin during different weeks.
+When disposing of the old plates, we recommend that you use a permanent ink marker to cross out the plate number or otherwise deface the plates.

 - 1. Address - The address on your registration must be current